Tdhtdhtdhtdhtdh: Sound Effects!

 There you go.

-So, um, one other thing that we should probably touch on real quick are nature documentaries.
+one other thing that we should probably touch on real quick are nature documentaries.

+Yeah.
 Get ready to be disappointed.

+Yeah.
 They get a lot of guff for basically fudging stuff, and they are legendary for fudging stuff.

-Like apparently they'll use semi-domesticated animals that they rent to film, you know, chasing a lamb around or something like that.
+Like, apparently, they'll use semi-domesticated animals that they rent to film, you know, chasing a lamb around or something like that.

 But one of the things they're very frequently criticized on is using sound effects and really kind of going overboard with them.
+But by the nature of what they're making,

-But by the nature of what they're making, they have to use sound effects to begin with.
+they have to use sound effects to begin with.

-Yeah, I mean, a lot of the stuff is filmed on very long lenses from very far away.
+Yeah, I mean, a lot of this stuff is filmed on very long lenses from very far away.
+If you're filming a

 lion tracking down an antelope and killing it, you're not like right up on it, you know, so you don't have the sound to begin with.

-Maybe they bring some people out there with those long-distance mics to record some stuff, but then there's just so much ambient sound, they probably can't use it.
+Maybe they bring some people out there with those long-distance mics to record some stuff.

-I guess mushroom doesn't have arms, its head.
+Yeah.
+This mushroom doesn't have arms, its head.

-Doesn't make a sound.
+It doesn't make a sound.
+Nope.

 Another one they get accused of is making the northern lights make a sound.
+Yeah.

 Those don't make a sound.